naga-satish/interview-preparation/ETL-ELT.md

    - **Apache NiFi**: Data flow automation
    - **Pentaho**: Open-source BI and ETL platform

-2. **What is Apache Airflow and how is it used for ETL orchestration?**
+### 2. What is Apache Airflow and how is it used for ETL orchestration?

    Apache Airflow is an open-source platform for authoring, scheduling, and monitoring workflows.